-Without the right information, your not going to build a proper house, and the same can be said for building your body.
+Without the right information, you're not going to build a proper house, and the same can be said for building your body.

 Using the wrong information can be very detrimental to your progress.
 However, finding the right information can be a very confusing subject.